mongodb/docs/source/includes/fts-tutorial/autocomplete/token-seq-analyzer-section.rst

    <ref-keyword-analyzer>` to retrieve results for the following sample
    query.
 If you index the field using any other :ref:`built-in analyzers <ref-built-in-analyzers>`, |fts| doesn't return any results because they do not index your text field as a single term.
+You must also set ``foldDiacritics`` to ``true`` to return case-agnostic results.
+If you set ``foldDiacritics`` to ``false``, the letter case of the query term must exactly match the letter case in the document for |fts| to return any results.

 .. code-block:: json
    :emphasize-lines: 16